 $ mysql -u root -p

 Before creating a database listing existing databases is beneficial.
-So we can get list of existing databases and their names.
+So we can get a list of existing databases and their names.

 create database persons;